 The Scottish Independent Advocacy Alliance (SIAA) promotes, supports and defends the principles and practice of independent advocacy across Scotland.
 This newsletter provides an update on the progress of the SIAA.
 Points of interest include information about independent advocacy and working with the legal profession; general hospital care for people with learning disabilities; training information; leaflets about health rights, and details of a report into access to banking services by people with learning disabilities.

 This resource - Getting it right together on learning disabilities, has been written for all pre-registration nursing students in Scotland.
 It comprises five units of study that will support something in the order of 12 to 15 hours of directed and, or, facilitated learning on a range of issues that relate to learning disabilities.
-Unit 4 looks at the importance of inclusion and health care for people with learning disabilities.
+Unit 2 examines the causes and manifestations of learning disabilities.

 UK Government white paper setting out how the Government will work with local councils, the NHS, voluntary organisations and people with learning disabilities and their families to create new opportunities for those with learning disabilities to lead full and active lives.